Our Mission

 Important Note: Democratic defense requires sustained, coordinated effort across multiple fronts.
 No single action or strategy is sufficient.
 This site provides tools and frameworks; effective resistance requires ongoing engagement and adaptation.

-If you identify factual errors, broken links, or have suggestions for improvement, please contact us at: contact@americandemocracyproject.org
+Report factual errors, broken links, or suggestions to contact@americandemocracyproject.org.

 The American Democracy Project is an educational resource designed to inform citizens about democratic threats and resistance strategies.
 The information provided is for educational purposes only and does not constitute legal, political, or professional advice.